 Producing report

-In reporting our findings, we found that a theme in the theoretical map was too prevalent.
-The theme Learning science through inquiry drew attention away from possible underlying hidden patterns relevant for understanding theoretical positions.
-Therefore, in later analyses, we removed this theme from the theoretical thematic map and worked with the most prevalent remaining connections between themes.
+In reporting our findings, we found that a theme was too prevalent.
+The theme Learning science through inquiry drew attention away from possible underlying hidden patterns relevant for understanding positions.
+Therefore, in later analyses, we removed this theme from the thematic map and worked with the most prevalent remaining connections between themes.
 In this paper then, we report on our integrated understanding of the final thematic maps, the network structure of themes, and our careful reading and re-reading of the excerpts.

 Themes found with Thematic Network Analysis

-Here, we report on our thematic network analysis (TNA) of theoretical and empirical excerpts in turn.
+Here, we report on our thematic network analysis (TNA) of theoretical excerpts in turn.
 In each case, we present our final thematic map and then elaborate on themes shown in the map and their connections.

 Theoretical Excerpts